 They aim to support the promotion of psychological health, reduce the stigma of psychological health concerns and encourage help-seeking behaviors for service members, veterans, and their families.

 The page also shares inspirational pictures and videos of veterans reuniting with their families!

 Mental health awareness pages aimed at depression

 4. The You Rock Foundation – Founded by Joseph Penola, The You Rock Foundation uses music to connect to those suffering from depression.

 Music has been known to provide solace for many, and this page reminds everyone that there is help, community, and a way forward.

-They share quotes about depression and also seek video submissions that speak to people’s various life experiences with Depression.
+They share quotes about depression and seek video submissions that speak to people’s various life experiences with Depression.

 Some of us have been directly affected by depression, others of us have helped a loved one through it.”

 6. Depression on The Mighty – “The Mighty” is an online resource where people share stories of living with disability, disease, and mental illness.
-On Facebook, there are different pages for different diagnoses from “The Mighty.”

 The video banner will help you discover the tone of the page as it educates about the difference between depression and sadness.

 Mental Health Pages that are meant to be fun

 7. Waves of Wellness – This fun Facebook page promotes mental health awareness and positive attitudes surrounding mental health.

 This page uses pictures, drawings, and inspirational quotes to engage people in talking positively about mental health.

 8. Depression Memes – All the memes on this page are based on depression.

 Some of them are a little more serious and won’t make you laugh, but go ahead and giggle at the ones that do!
-We could all use a little more laughter.

 9. Screw Depression – This is a personal blog belonging to “EAimee.”

 Her page is a bit different because she uses adult language, sarcasm, brutal honesty, and other dry humor to get her point across.

 Mental Health Pages for sharing your stories

 This group also focuses on speaking positively about mental health awareness, well-being, illness, inspiration, education, and support.

-The quotes, tips, skills, techniques, and information about mental health can help improve everyone’s life a little by encouraging people to join in on the conversations.
+The quotes, tips, skills, techniques, and information about mental health can help improve everyone’s life by encouraging people to join in on the conversations.

-11. Stigma Fighters – Stigma Fighters goal is to combat stereotypes and labels applied to those who live with mental illness.
+11. Stigma Fighters – Stigma Fighters’ goal is to combat stereotypes and labels applied to those who live with mental illness.

 Author Sarah Fader, who has panic disorder, created the page as a place to share first-person accounts.

-12. This Is My Brave – Story-sharing is a common theme in the mental health field because it helps keep people connected.
+12. This Is My Brave – Story-sharing is a common theme in mental health because it helps keep people connected.

-Through poetry, essays, and original music, performers are able to impart their stories to others who might also be struggling.
+Through poetry, essays, and original music, performers can impart their stories to others who might also be struggling.

-Marshall points out that, “One day we will live in a world where we won’t have to call it ‘brave’ when talking about mental illness.
-We’ll just call it talking.”
+Marshall points out, “One day, we will live in a world where we won’t have to call it ‘brave’ when talking about mental illness.

 Mental Health Pages that are full of resources

-The right food can help optimize our mental health while unhealthy foods can add to problems with our minds.
+The right food can help optimize our mental health, while unhealthy foods can add to problems with our minds.

 They point out that feeding our brains for good mental health should be considered the same as feeding our bodies for physical health.

 This page does not just have resources, but it also has some awesome recipes to try out!

 HeadUpGuys is where men are encouraged to seek professional help, support from one another, and education.

-Even if you are not male, you might still want to follow the page, as you can share information, or maybe even better understand the men in your life.
+Even if you are not male, you might still want to follow the page, as you can share information or maybe even better understand the men in your life.

 15. Mental Health and Invisible Illness Resources – The mission of this page is “To spread awareness, find support, educate and provide information on mental health, and invisible illnesses/disabilities.”

 Some of their goals include uniting everybody in the fight against mental health stigma through awareness.

 Which of these mental health advocacy accounts will you follow?

-We can all take better care of ourselves, by understanding more about mental health, mental health disorders, and other invisible illnesses.
+We can all better care for ourselves by understanding more about mental health, mental health disorders, and other invisible illnesses.

 Do you have some other favorite mental health accounts you follow?
-Share the links in the comment section below.